 Everything done in this tutorial is Free Tier eligible.

-Select a Lambda Blueprint
+Select a Lambda blueprint and configure it

 Blueprints provide example code to do some minimal processing.
-Most blueprints process events from specific event sources, such as Amazon S3, DynamoDB, or a custom application.
+Most blueprints process events from specific event sources, such as Amazon S3, Amazon DynamoDB, or a custom application.

 Note: The console shows this page only if you do not have any Lambda functions created.
 If you have created functions already, you will see the Lambda > Functions page.
 On the list page, choose Create a function to go to the Create function page.